Register Your Design Internationally

 International Design Registration

-This is an international registration system where design owners can file their application centrally at the World Intellectual Property Organization (WIPO), based in Geneva, Switzerland, pursuant to the Hague Agreement, enabling a simultaneous protection of up to 100 designs that can be included in one single application and covering over 60 countries or regions, although subject to the conditions, requirements, term of validity and legislation foreseen in each Office.
+This is an international registration system where design owners can file their application centrally at the World Intellectual Property Organization (WIPO), based in Geneva, Switzerland, pursuant to the Hague Agreement, enabling simultaneous protection of up to 100 designs in a single application and covering over 60 countries or regions, subject to the conditions, requirements, terms of validity, and legislation set by each Office.
 No basic design registration is required to use the system.
 The fees for each elected national or regional Office shall be paid at the time the international design application is filed.
-The International design will have the same effect as if design protection had been filed directly at the designated offices concerned.
+The international design will have the same effect as if design protection had been filed directly at the designated offices.

-World Intellectual Property Organization (WIPO)Although the territories covered by this system might seem arbitrary, the use of this system of international design registration should be taken into account in many cases, due to cost savings on protection and particularly if any of the two Regional Offices EUIPO and OAPI are designated, rather than filing country-by-country, as well as for the simplified registration procedure, as it will be filed in one language, just the payment of a single set fees shall be done in one currency as well as concerning any further management of the international design, which will be centralized at the WIPO Office, such as any change in the register, consisting of one single file covering a bunch of national registrations with only one renewal deadline to watch for.
+World Intellectual Property Organization (WIPO)Although the territories covered by this system might seem arbitrary, this international design registration system should often be considered due to cost savings on protection, particularly if either of the two Regional Offices, EUIPO or OAPI is designated rather than filing country by country.
+It also simplifies the registration procedure, as the application is filed in one language with a single set of fees in one currency.
+All further management of the international design will be centralized at the WIPO Office, including any changes to the register.
+The design is maintained as a single file covering multiple national registrations, with only one renewal deadline to monitor and a centralized register for any changes.

 This system is limited to persons or entities having a real and effective industrial or commercial establishment, or an address, in at least one of the Contracting Countries.
-The Hague Agreement is constituted by three different Acts, which are to be considered for each country you choose, as some are party to only one act, some to two, and others to all three:
+The Hague Agreement consists of three different Acts, which are to be considered for each country you choose, as some are party to only one act, some to two, and others to all three:

 The Geneva Act (GA) of 1999;